Cat2005/fitness-bot/README.md

 # Fitness Coach Bot 🏋️‍♂️

-Telegram accountability bot that helps you track your fitness journey with daily check-ins and weekly recaps.
-Uses Claude for summary generation and stores all data in Google Docs for easy access and review.
+Telegram accountability bot that helps you track fitness and health goals with daily check-ins and weekly recaps.
+Uses Claude for summary generation and stores all data in Google Docs.

 ## Features